ProjectLadon/MOOS-pSBUS/README.md

 Each message is 25 bytes long.
 This consistes of a start byte, 16 proportional channels, 2 binary channels, and an end byte.

 ## Configuration Parameters
-* SbusPort -- a text field giving the UNIX device that this progam should listen to.
+* SBUS_Port -- a text field giving the UNIX device that this progam should listen to.
 It defaults to ```/dev/ttyO4```, which is the DSM port on a Beaglebone Blue.
+* SBUS_MaxValue -- the maximum raw value output on each channel -- scaled to 1.0f
+* SBUS_MinValue -- the maximum raw value output on each channel -- scaled to -1.0f

 ## Published Variables
 * SBUS_json -- each received frame as a STRING containing JSON with the following schema: